 Hoghton Tower is not only one of the most haunted places in Preston, but it has also been named one of the most haunted buildings in the entire UK.
 The lavish stately home has links to a number of prominent guests over the years including William Shakespeare, Charles Dickens and even King James I. However, these days the 400-year-old property is more famous for visitors of a more mysterious nature.
-We are, of course, talking about the properties many ghosts!
+We are, of course, talking about the property’s many ghosts!

 Reports of paranormal activity at Hoghton Tower are so frequent that the staff actually maintain a special ghost file to log all of the unusual occurrences that they experience or are told about by guests.
 There have been countless investigations carried out in Hoghton Tower by a wide range of paranormal teams and experts.
-The prevalence of the paranormal activity has also secured official recognition as the third most haunted building in the United Kingdom.
-Some of the ghosts that have been reported at Hoghton Tower include a Tudor woman who walks around in the courtyard, a little girl in various locations around the house, a ghostly monk at the North entrance, a spirit that frequents the well house and also a Green Lady who is often spotted by people taking part in tours of the house.
+The prevalence of paranormal activity has also secured official recognition as the third most haunted building in the United Kingdom.
+Some of the ghosts that have been reported at Hoghton Tower include a Tudor woman who walks around in the courtyard, a little girl in various locations around the house, a ghostly monk at the North entrance, a spirit that frequents the Well house and also a Green Lady who is often spotted by people taking part in tours.

 The current owner of Hoghton Tower, Sir Bernard de Houghton, has also experienced what he refers to as a visitation which is what has prompted him to allow ghost tours of the property.